tylermercer/personal-website/src/en/posts/faith/compassion-and-covenants.md

 If anything, the story of the tension between the compassion and covenants of the People of Ammon teaches us that covenant life is messy.
-We need to be willing to love others _and_ love God even when one or both of those things is hard and uncomfortable.
+We need to be willing to love others _and_ love God even when doing both is uncomfortable.
 We can live in accordance with our covenants and still acknowledge and validate the experiences, trials, and struggles of those around us.
 We can still feel a deep desire to help others even when---for whatever reason---we are unable to help them.
 In a way, this discomfort proves that our love is real, and gives it depth and substance.
 This principle was exemplified by God Himself in the book of Moses, when He wept because of the suffering His children had brought upon themselves and each other.^[See [Moses 7:28-37](https://www.churchofjesuschrist.org/study/scriptures/pgp/moses/7?lang=eng&id=p28-p37#p28).
 See also _The God Who Weeps_ by Terryl and Fiona Givens.
 Quoting from that book:
 "It is not their wickedness, but their 'misery,' not their disobedience, but their 'suffering,' that elicits the God of Heaven's tears."]
-God, a perfect being, was willing to experience emotional pain because of His love for His children.
+God, a perfect being, was willing to experience emotional pain---vulnerability---because of His love for His children.

 We should never use our covenants to justify callousness.
-True covenant-keeping includes loving others wholeheartedly---even those who are different from us, and even when it is messy or uncomfortable.
+True covenant-keeping includes loving others wholeheartedly and vulnerably---even those who disagree with us or do not support our ideals.